spirit-led-software/clerk-solidjs/docs/CONTRIBUTING.md

 ### Prerequisites

-Ensure that you have Bun installed ([How to install Bun](https://bun.sh/docs/installation)).
-Its version should be equal or higher than `1.0.0`.
+Ensure that you have Node.js installed ([How to install Node](https://nodejs.org/en/download/)).
+Its version should be equal or higher than `18`.

 ### Setting up your local environment